Editorial · Safety & Workforce

 Law & Compliance

-On-Hire Training at Dispatch / Secondment Destinations — Who's Responsible, Dispatch Agency or User Company?
+On-Hire Training for Dispatch / Secondment in Japan — Dispatch Agency or User Company?
+(Japanese Worker Dispatch Act)

-When accepting dispatch workers / secondees, who delivers on-hire safety and health training — the dispatch agency or the user company?
-We organize the relationship between Industrial Safety and Health Act Article 59 and the Worker Dispatch Act, covering responsibility split, record retention, and additional considerations for foreign dispatch — for both dispatch agencies and user companies.
+When accepting dispatch workers / secondees in Japan, who delivers on-hire safety and health training under Japanese labor law — the dispatch agency or the user company?
+We organize the relationship between Article 59 of the Japanese Industrial Safety and Health Act and the Japanese Worker Dispatch Act (労働者派遣法), covering responsibility split, record retention, and additional considerations for foreign-worker dispatch — for both dispatch agencies and user companies operating in Japan.

 Training Design